jordancarlson08/chatter/docs/migrating-from-chuck.md

 ## Naming

-Generally name of classes from Chuck (e.g. `ChuckInterceptor`) got udpated to Chucker (e.g. `ChuckerInterceptor`).
+Generally name of classes from Chuck (e.g. `ChuckInterceptor`) got udpated to Chatter (e.g. `ChatterInterceptor`).
 This is valid for all the classes in the library.

 So if to launch the UI of Chuck, you would normally call: